zeropoolnetwork/docs/docs/new-docs/01-background.md

 user-supplied data without seeing it.

-See [docs for fawkes-crypto library](/docs/fawkes-crypto/background) for a high-level overview of how zkSNARKs work.
+See [docs for fawkes-crypto library](/docs/fawkes-crypto/background) for a high-level overview of what zkSNARKs can do.

 ## Merkle Tree